• Art magazine

 • Modern gardens - pay attention to weatherproof equipment.

-Design modern gardens: How to transform outdoors into a feel -good oasis
+Designing modern gardens: How to transform outdoor areas into a haven of well-being

-21 paths to the cozy garden lounge with style - clever terrace ideas for 2025
+21 ways to create a cozy garden lounge with style - Clever terrace ideas for 2025

 • Indoor Indoor Jungle: The inside of plants fulfills a purpose that goes beyond mere decoration.